 Lost Fillings or Crowns

+Call our office if an old filling or crown falls out and you lose it.
 Losing a filling or crown can leave your tooth exposed and sensitive.
-We can clean the area and put in a new filling or reattach (or replace) the crown to protect the tooth.
+We can clean the area and put in a new filling or replace the crown to protect the tooth.
+Our office can also provide a temporary crown if needed to protect your tooth.

 Your Emergency Dental Plan